 Significant Reported Cases

 - R v Blackman EWCA Crim 190: Successful second appeal against conviction for murder based on fresh evidence of diminished responsibility.
 This followed a successful application to the CCRC to refer the case for a second appeal.
+Exceptionally, the case was heard by a special 5-judge constitution of the Court Martial Appeal Court, including the Lord Chief Justice, the President of the Queen’s Bench Division and the Vice President of the Court of Appeal Criminal Division.

 - R v S EWCA Crim 1908; 4 WLR 24: Successful appeal against conviction for rape as a result of an inadequate hearsay direction.
 This was the first reported case where the Crown’s case depended on hearsay evidence from an absent complainant who had retracted her original account to the police.